flaviofrancisco/todo-list-serverless/README.md

 Project from the program: Cloud Developer Nanodegree - Udacity.
 This project is the backend part and works with the UI project: [To do List](https://github.com/flaviofrancisco/todo-list-ui).

+I am assuming that you aready know how to set up your account/ environment on: AWS Cloud; Auth0 and has already some Code Editor like Visual Studio Code and has already Node/ NPM installed in your PC.

 # Requirements

 - AWS Account;